orix-software/orix-software.github.io/docs/kernel/primitives/xfread.md

     rts
 ```

-!!! tip "See [fread](../../../developper_manual/orixsdk) macro from orix-sdk to use it "
+!!! tip "See [fread](../../../developer_manual/orixsdk/fread) macro from orix-sdk to use it"

 !!! fail "XFREAD does not manage multiples opened files before kernel 2022.4 "